noti0na1/CodeTranslator/README.md

 # Code Translator
 A Code Translator for C8, CS146.

 This translate converts loops or ifs into labels, goto and simple ifs.
-All code and examples are in `trans.hs`.
+All code and examples are in `translate.hs`.

-`ghci trans.hs` to run it.
+`ghci translate.hs` to run it.

+## Updated

+Rewritten using Monad, the old version is `trans-old.hs`.

 ## Examples: